mcduryea/Intro-to-Bioinformatics/ClassicalInferenceAndSimulationBasedInference.md

 **Objectives:** In this notebook we'll be reminded of classical inference techniques built on the Central Limit Theorem.
 We'll also address bootstrapping methods and how statistical inference can still be made from data even if we refuse to assume the Central Limit Theorem.
-We'll attempt some statistical inferences using these bootstrapping techniques and our `penguins_samp2` data.
+We'll attempt some statistical inferences using these bootstrapping techniques and our `penguins` data.

 ## Classical Statistics versus Simulation-Based Methods